 So we changed our plan to move the whole activity to a table and had everyone sitting in chairs.

 The activity was set up before everyone arrived and ran smoothly, not one child ever thought that a special allowance had been made because of the chairs.
-They all just noticed how much fun they had.
+What they did notice was how much fun they had.

 This is just one way that you can plan your lesson for a particular child with a walker or chair, and keep it fun by moving everyone into chairs.